 Globally, the higher education sector is embracing CBE.

 The reasons why colleges, universities, vocational schools and other higher education institutions choose to implement CBE vary, but generally it comes down to three broad factors: accessibility, flexibility and applicability.

-By their nature, CBE programmes are designed to adapt to different learning needs.
+By their nature, CBE programs are designed to adapt to different learning needs.
 If there’s a concept or theory a student is really struggling with, they can spend time unpacking it.
 They don’t have to feel like they need to rush through it just so they can get a passing grade on an exam.
 Educators can also keep an eye on how they’re progressing and step in to provide helpful content or support.

 The structure of CBE can also make it easier for students who want to strike a balance—pursuing educational opportunities that reflect and fit around their lives.
-This is especially true for adult and non-traditional learners, a cohort that can face unique challenges.
+This is especially true for adult and nontraditional learners, a cohort that can face unique challenges.
 Education probably isn’t their full-time focus; they may also face work, family and financial pressures that traditionally college-aged students don’t.
 Research from the Strada Education Network found that in the wake of the pandemic, stresses outside school meant 37% of adult learners had to change or cancel their education plans.
-Because CBE programmes offer a more flexible route to certifications, students can reach their educational goals at a pace that suits them and more affordably.
+Because CBE programs offer a more flexible route to certifications, students can reach their educational goals at a pace that suits them and more affordably.

 Competency-Based Training for Professional Development

 Though CBE is still largely an elementary- and higher education-focused framework, it’s playing an increasingly valuable role in corporate spaces as a vehicle for meaningful, targeted skill development.